awsdocs/amazon-fsx-windows-user-guide/doc_source/multi-az-deployments.md

    $C2 = (Resolve-DnsName $FileSystemId2 –Type CNAME).NameHost
    ```

-1. Add your file systems as members of the DFS Replication group you created with the following commands:
+1. Add your file systems as members of the DFS Replication group you created with the following commands\.

    ```
    Add-DfsrMember –GroupName $Group –ComputerName $C1 Add-DfsrMember –GroupName $Group –ComputerName $C2
    ```

 1. Use the following commands to add the local path \(for example, `D:\share`\) for each file system to the DFS Replication group\.
-In this procedure, *FileSystemID1* will serve as the primary member, meaning that its contents will initially be synced to the other file system:
+In this procedure, `FileSystemID1` serves as the primary member, meaning that its contents initially are synced to the other file system\.

    ```
    $ContentPath1 = Local path to the folder you want to replicate on file system 1